 - Manage stress.
 Too much stress can lead to high blood pressure and cholesterol levels.
 Taking 10, deep, slow breaths; taking walks; or listening to soothing music are some great ways to reduce stress.
 Emotional health resources are also available to all LCMS workers.
 Click here to learn more about these resources.

 - Quality care and support.
 Working with a primary care physician or health care expert can help you effectively prevent, identify and/or manage heart health risks.
 Members and enrolled spouses of the Concordia Health Plan have access to quality health care experts and medical staff that can help answer questions on obesity, high blood pressure or cholesterol levels.
-Grand Rounds care coordinators can also help you find a quality, in-network doctor or specialist in your area who can support and keep you on the right track to a healthy heart.
+Included Health care coordinators can also help you find a quality, in-network doctor or specialist in your area who can support and keep you on the right track to a healthy heart.
 They can also redirect you to any additional health and wellness programs you may qualify for through the CHP.
 Click here to get connected to a heath care expert today.

 DISCLAIMER: This information is intended for informational purposes only.
 It is not meant to replace or substitute for advice, diagnosis or treatment from a medical professional.
 Before taking on a new health care regimen, please consult with a qualified service provider with questions you may have regarding a medical condition or treatment.